Aliases for CD40 Gene

 GeneCards Summary for CD40 Gene

 CD40 (CD40 Molecule) is a Protein Coding gene.
-Diseases associated with CD40 include Immunodeficiency With Hyper-Igm, Type 3 and Cd40 Ligand Deficiency.
-Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and HTLV-I infection.
-GO annotations related to this gene include enzyme binding and receptor activity.
+Diseases associated with CD40 include Immunodeficiency With Hyper-Igm, Type 3 and Immunodeficiency With Hyper-Igm, Type 1.
+Among its related pathways are Transcriptional misregulation in cancer and NF-KappaB Family Pathway.
+Gene Ontology (GO) annotations related to this gene include enzyme binding.
 An important paralog of this gene is TNFRSF11A.

-Receptor for TNFSF5/CD40LG.
-Transduces TRAF6- and MAP3K8-mediated signals that activate ERK in macrophages and B cells, leading to induction of immunoglobulin secretion.
+Receptor for TNFSF5/CD40LG (PubMed:31331973).
+Transduces TRAF6- and MAP3K8-mediated signals that activate ERK in macrophages and B cells, leading to induction of immunoglobulin secretion (By similarity).